jaspetham/Better-Body/README.md

 # What i use?

-I have made the website with Bootstrap 4 Framework, Little bit of Jquery and some Font awesome icon
+I have made the website with Bootstrap 4 Framework, Little bit of Jquery and some Font awesome icon.

 ## Suggest Improvement